praveensrivastav3j/praveensrivastav3j/README.md

 - 👋 Hi, I’m @praveensrivastav3j
 - 👀 I’m interested in Writing as i am Professional Writer published my own 5 Books
 - 🌱 I’m currently learning Salesforce
-- 📫 To reach me on Instagram : _praveensrivastav_
+- 📫 To reach me on Instagram :  @_praveensrivastav_
 - ⚡ Fun fact: I have Bachelor's in Mechanical Engineering but currrently working as a Full Stack Developer

 <!---